Ophiase/Oracle-Consensus/documentation/README.md

 (stress, anger, euphoria) with values between $0$ and $1$.
 - We consider the following two groups: (crowd, famous investors)

-An oracle will predict a vector with the following labeled coordinates:
+An oracle will predict a vector with the following labeled coordinates: \
 (crowd stress, crowd anger, crowd euphoria, famous investors stress, famous investors anger, famous investors euphoria)

 We consider 3 societies (A, B, C) and 10 oracles with 5 from A, 3 from B, and 2 from C.

 It is assumed that oracles from different societies can use different algorithms.

-## Gaussian Modeling
+## Uni Modeling

 A first assumption we can make to simplify the problem is to consider that not matter the society and the algorithm, \
 the denormalized prediction $f(X)$ is a gaussian law centered in $e$ :